ravsneha/CSS343_ass4/README.md

 # Movie Store

-## Replace all TODO with actual information

-Author(s): TODO
+Author: Sneha Ravichandran
 GitHub URL: TODO

-Expected Mark: TODO
+Expected Mark: 80

 ## Checklist

-Development Platform: TODO
+Development Platform: CLion

-Tested on CSS Linux Lab: TODO (Should be Yes, assignment requirement)
+Tested on CSS Linux Lab: YES

-Tested on Travis: TODO (Yes or No)

 cpplint messages: TODO (Explain all messages and why you are ignoring them)

 cppcheck messages: TODO (Explain all messages and why you are ignoring them)